jvardanian/acm-auto-validate/README.md

 ## Configuration

 - `ACMValidationConstruct`: Deploys the Lambda function (written in Python) and EventBridge rule in the source account.
-Requires an environment identifier (such as 'dev' or 'prod'; this is used for naming resources), the zone account ID and the zone name.
+Requires a rolePrefix (such as 'dev' or 'prod'; this is used for naming resources), the zone account ID and the zone name.
 - `DnsValidationRoleConstruct`: Deploys the IAM role in the zone account, which the Lambda function assumes.
-Requires an environment identifier (such as 'dev' or 'prod'; this is used for naming resources), the source account ID, and the zone account ID.
+Requires a rolePrefix (such as 'dev' or 'prod'; this is used for naming resources), the source account ID, and the zone account ID.

 ## Contributing